Abdulla Shahid: President of the United Nations General Assembly

 On 7 June 2021, Shahid was elected as the 76th President of the United Nations General Assembly with 143 votes in favour out of 193 member states.
 His presidency focused on post-pandemic recovery, climate action, and revitalising multilateral cooperation.

 On 23 December 2021, Shahid tested positive for COVID-19.

 President of the Maldivian Democratic Party

 In February 2024, following the resignation of former party president Mohamed Nasheed, Shahid assumed the leadership of the Maldivian Democratic Party (MDP), the country’s largest political party.
 Unopposed in the nomination process, his selection reflected broad consensus within the party at a critical time.
 As president, Shahid has focused on revitalising democratic values, strengthening internal unity, and preparing the party to meet new political and institutional challenges.

+In August 2026, Shahid resigned to take part in the MDP primary for the 2028 presidential election.